Budget-Friendly Beneficial Borax

 Borax can be very beneficial around your home and for your budget.
 Discover the many uses for this inexpensive, natural mineral compound.

 Borax, also known as sodium borate, is a natural mineral compound.
-Inexpensive, easy to find and readily available, borax can usually be found for as little as $1 per pound!
+Inexpensive, easy to find and readily available, borax can usually be found less than $2 per pound!

 Borax in the Laundry Room